JimberSoftware/docs/devices/userdevices/userdevices.md

 ![windows-search.png](/windows-search.png ":size=600")

-Upon launching the software, the Jimber icon will become visible at the bottom right of your screen, indicating that the Network Isolation service is now running.
+Upon launching the software, the Jimber icon will become visible at the bottom right of your screen, indicating that the SASE service is now running.

 > [!INFO]
 > The Network Isolation icon can be hidden.
 Use the up arrow icon ![arrow_up.png](/arrow_up.png ":size=30") if necessary to view hidden icons.